Report Illegal Dumping

 If the debris is located on private property within the unincorporated area, contact the County Code Enforcement Program at 925-655-2710 or the County Health Services Department - Environmental Health Division at 925-692-2500.

 Submit a Code Enforcement Complaint Form (online submittal)

 The County Building Inspection Department takes the following actions in response to complaints of illegal dumping on vacant lots:

 - (a) notify other County Departments of dumping as needed depending on the type of waste,

 - (b) send written notice to the property owners requiring them to remove the waste from their property, and

 - (c) if owner neglects to do so in prescribed time period, abate the dumping nuisance and recover the cost of abatement with a tax lien on the property.
 Additionally, the County Building Inspection Department administers the County's ordinance that allows the County to initiate the process to fence vacant lots that have had repeated instances of illegal dumping.
-The is available on-line.
+The Building Inspection Division's Code Enforcement Complaint Form is available on-line.

 The County Health Services Department - Environmental Health Division takes the following actions in response to complaints of illegal dumping and/or storage of garbage and debris on private property: